Life Bridge Re-entry Protocols

 We are excited for the opportunity to worship together in the building again!

 As we do this, please adhere to these safety protocols.
 We are intending to “bear with one another in love, eager to maintain the unity of the Spirit in the bond of peace (Eph.
 4:2-3).”
 So if there are protocols you find challenging, please speak to one of the elders as soon as possible.
 This will be a tricky time for us all as we are being considerate of the varied perspectives and responses to this pandemic.
 Also, our decisions are based on what we think the truth to be; however, there are many perspectives out there, so we are going with what we think is best, but we may be wrong.
 Further, things are changing constantly, so we will reassess the situation after a couple of weeks and then see if things need to be adjusted.

 Things you should know:

-- The entire facility will be cleaned and sanitized prior to opening the building for services. (two locations - worship center and gym).
+- The entire facility will be cleaned and sanitized prior to opening the building for services. (three locations - worship center, Community Room and gym).

 - Upon arrival, you will be greeted by members of our safety/greeting team who will be wearing masks.

 - If you are attending service in the Worship Center (sanctuary), you will enter/exit through the west entrance (portico entrance)

 - If you are attending service in the gym, or Community Room you will enter/exit through the south entrance

 mandatory as you enter the building, but here are the finer points:

 - Mask must be worn as you enter/leave the building